povlhp/iBus2PPM/iBus2PPM-instructions.md

 CleanFlight/BetaFlight is now supporting iBus directly, at the cost of using one serial port for this (you would lose the port used for GPS).

 The iA6B Rx will output the first 6 channels as PWM, and all channels over iBus.
+If set to PPM output, it will output 6 channels only over PPM.

 APM and other flight controllers might not support iBus.
 It is unlikely it will get backported to Arducopter on APM hardware.